vocalpy/hybrid-vocal-classifier/docs/dev/extract_yaml_spec.rst

 structure
 ---------
-Every `extract.config.yml` file should be written in YAML as a dictionary with (key, value) pairs
+Every `extract.config.yml` file should be written in YAML as a dictionary with (key, value) pairs In other words, any YAML file that contains a configuration for feature extraction should define a dictionary named 'extract` with keys as outlined below.

 required key: todo_list
 -----------------------